 - Follow-up from a previous consultation

 - Chronic condition management

-- What happens to 'Routine clinical doctor' requests in your fictional 'typical' GP practice?
+What happens to 'Routine GP' requests in your fictional 'typical' GP practice?
 They are sent to a GP who contacts the patient after 48 hours but no longer than 1 week.
 This includes a named GP for continuity of care.

-- Routine clinical non-doctor: A health problem that could be dealt with by a clinician who is not a GP (e.g. a nurse or HCA) i.e. that doesn't require a diagnosis or prescription.
-Patient is unlikely to be harmed if the problem is not addressed in the next 48 hours to 1 week.
-Suggested examples:
+These are health problems that could be dealt with by a clinician who is not a GP (e.g. a nurse or HCA) i.e. that doesn't require a diagnosis or new prescription.
+The patient is unlikely to be harmed if the problem is not addressed in the next 48 hours to 1 week.
+Examples may include:

 - Lifestyle counselling

 - Smoking cessation